 As we've become accustomed to in discussing other relativistic effects, the aberration predicted by this equation agrees closely with that predicted by classical physics for velocities much less than that of light.
 It's only as you approach the speed of light that special relativistic effects become manifest.
 The table below shows the aberration predicted by classical physics and by special relativity for various velocities.
 For small velocities the differences are small, but as you approach the speed of light, where classical physics predicts an aberration of 45°, special relativity shows the aberration to increase without bound, so that light rays arriving from any direction other than directly opposite to the direction of motion are seen to approach a point directly in front of the moving observer.

-Let's board the C-ship Bradley to explore relativistic aberration.
+Let's board C-ship Bradley to explore relativistic aberration.
 To avoid being confused by other relativistic effects, we've set the main viewer to compensate for Lorentz contraction and Doppler shift, leaving only aberration to affect our view.
 Once again, we fly through the Lattice, this time arranging our flight profile so as to reach different velocities as we fly through the midpoint of the Lattice.
 The following animation shows the effects of aberration as the Bradley accelerates from rest with respect to the Lattice to near the speed of light.